Mr0l3/JarvisBot/README.md

     pipenv run python jarvisBot/main.py
     ```

-To stop the bot, just press Ctrl+C int the terminal and wait a few seconds until the bot stop execution
+To stop the bot, just press Ctrl+C in the terminal and wait a few seconds until the bot stop execution

 ## Contributing
 1. Fork the Project